 We also placed a small bead of adhesive along the edges where the boards came together…

 The glue between the boards helped hold them together and made a finished looking seam.
 As we pushed the boards together, some of the glue oozed out but we were able to easily wipe it clean with a wet rag.

 Once all of the boards were exactly where they needed to be, we held them in place for about 5 minutes allowing the adhesive to dry.

-After 5 minutes was up, the hard part was over and our builder grade mirror was officially framed!
+After 5 minutes was up, the hard part was over and our our bathroom mirror frame upgrade was complete!

 Checkout the tutorial on that cute mason jar light fixture here!
 Besides the Edison light bulbs, the entire thing cost me $0!
 Yup, FREE.99!
 Checkout the full reveal of this farmhouse bathroom makeover on a budget here!